Reading Time: 10 mins

 With that said, all types of investors know there will be highs and lows.
 Real estate investing and being a landlord is no exception.

 Where investing in real estate really pays off is buying and holding a property long-term.
 Passive monthly rental income won’t make you rich overnight.
-Rather, owning rental property is a long-term investment with great appreciation potential, especially if done correctly.
+Instead, owning rental property is a long-term investment with great appreciation potential, especially if done correctly.

 12 Tips for Being a Landlord